Salween-Group/.github/profile/README.md

 # Salween Group

-**Content-driven B2B marketing, built on code AND craft.**
+**Content-driven B2B marketing, built on craft AND code.**

 We're a B2B content marketing agency headquartered in Singapore.
 We run integrated programmes for growth-stage companies across Southeast Asia and APAC — strategy, content, distribution, and measurement — under a team managed by award-winning former journalists.

 This is our public GitHub.
 It exists because we think marketing agencies should be technically literate, not just creatively capable.
+Our operations team is a USP.

 ## Why We're Here